-Eventually the majority of top-tier competitions got underway again, behind closed doors, and leagues were able to honour broadcasting contracts to ensure their most significant revenue streams were largely protected.
-But the costs of revenues that had been lost were already being counted and predictions were being made for the quietest year in player transfers for a very long time.
+Eventually, the majority of top-tier competitions got underway again, behind closed doors, and leagues were able to honor broadcasting contracts to ensure their most significant revenue streams were largely protected.
+But the costs of revenues that had been lost were already being counted, and predictions were being made for the quietest year in player transfers for a very long time.

 Full data is now in.
 FIFA released its annual report on the global transfer market, and we have sifted through it to bring you the key highlights of international football transfers in 2020 and how the dynamic of the market and growth over the past few years have been impacted by the uncertainty in the sport.

-2020 saw a sharper decrease in fees than number of transfers
+2020 saw a sharper decrease in fees than the number of transfers

 We start with the big picture.
 Overall, the number of international transfers completed in 2020 declined for the first time in 10 years.
 The number fell from 18,047 in 2019 to 17,077 in 2020, which was a relatively modest drop of 5.4% and not as significant a fall as some had predicted.
 Indeed, the number was still above the 2018 total of 16,547 transfers.